 Is a formal intervention needed?
 Many organisations say they offer a 70:20:10 approach to learning.
 The needs analysis may support using job-related experiences (the 70%) or interactions with others (the 20%) rather than formal elements (the 10%).

 All the outputs should be discussed and agreed with relevant stakeholders including senior managers, the learners and their line managers.

 Learning needs analysis for smaller organisations

-The formal process of LNA may seem best suited to larger organisations where dedicated L&D and HR functions exist to deliver learning.
-However, identifying learning needs which align learning provision with strategy and the delivery of business results applies to smaller organisations too.
-In such organisations, where people often fulfil multiple roles, it's useful to focus on:
+The formal process of LNA may seem best suited to larger organisations where dedicated L&D teams exist to deliver learning.
+However, identifying performance gaps which align learning provision with strategy and the delivery of business results applies to smaller organisations too.
+In such organisations, where people often fulfil multiple roles, it’s useful to focus on: